-Grabbing our first breakfast in Antigua gave us a good introduction to Guatemalan cuisine and way of life.
+Grabbing our first breakfast in Antigua gave us a good introduction to Guatemalan cuisine and the way of life.
 It is very simple.
 Rice, beans, eggs, fried plantains.
 Repeat.
 We had this combo nearly every day in Guatemala.
 No, we did not get bored as we had only 6 days in the country; but such a dietary routine can surely become dull very quickly.
 For coffee, instead of aromatic Guatemalan coffee, we were often given cheap, instant Nescafe mass-produced in China, all the while we could see coffee trees growing on the slopes of surrounding volcanoes.
 As we already wrote, the best coffee in Guatemala, outside of a coffee plantation near Lake Atitlan, was in Antigua’s McDonald’s.

 What is Antigua most known for?
 Probably, Spanish schools.
 These schools offering Spanish classes and stays with local families are as abundant in Antigua as chicken buses.
 Considering the low cost of living and the high quality of the offered classes, foreigners flock to Antigua to learn or improve their Spanish.
 Back in 2017, when we visited Guatemala, my Spanish was nearly non-existent.
 Had I taken any Spanish classes in Antigua, I would surely have avoided my communication blunder while buying tortillas.
-Walking the streets of Jocotenango, a small town near Antigua, we saw an old woman making corn tortillas inside of her house.
+Walking the streets of Jocotenango, a small town near Antigua, we saw an old woman making corn tortillas inside her house.
 The sign on the door read “Venda tortilla 5x1Q” meaning “five tortillas for 1 quetzal”.
 The tortillas looked so delicious, that we decided to buy five tortillas to sample.
 I peeked inside, made eye contact with the old lady, and said “Cinco”.
 She asked me something in Spanish, but I could not understand.
 I handed her a five-quetzal bill expecting five tortillas and four quetzals in change.
 Ten minutes later, the old lady handed me a plastic bag with twenty-five tortillas and no change.
 Turns out, I could not sufficiently explain that all I wanted was five tortillas not five orders (!) of tortillas.
 Realizing my communication error, I chuckled and meekly accepted the order without protest.
 As we were riding a chicken bus to Antigua and chomping on delicious tortillas, it dawned on me that it was time to get serious about learning Spanish as we visit Latin America and South America regularly.

 Back in our Airbnb, we were sharing this funny story with our hosts, who encouraged us to return to Antigua to study Spanish (the idea that I often toy with these days as I study Spanish on my own).
 Our Airbnb host was an interesting couple.
 Maria was in her early 30s, a charming, petite Guatemalan with beautiful dark hair.
 Olaf was tall and slender in his 50s, although his age barely showed.
-Olaf shared his story of a corporate burnout in his native Norway where he had worked 20 hours a day in the oil industry.
+Olaf shared his story of corporate burnout in his native Norway where he had worked 20 hours a day in the oil industry.
 One day, he divorced his wife, quit his high-stress job, and moved to Guatemala to live at the foot of a volcano.
 He met Maria on the first day in town when he went to a local club to dance salsa.
 After many nights of dancing, they moved in together and opened an Airbnb shortly thereafter.
 Olaf told us that he enjoyed the Guatemalan’s slow pace of life, although he still occasionally traveled back to Norway to visit relatives.
 The other room in the Airbnb was occupied by his adult son who came to Guatemala with his girlfriend for a visit.